|Cockroach Bay Aquatic Preserve

 A draft plan was produced and made available to the public for review

-Acquisition and Restoration Council on February 17,
+Acquisition and Restoration Council, and approved on February 17,

 Like Tampa Bay Aquatic Preserves on Facebook!